ThomasBittner1/KangarooDocumentation/kangaroo/docs/puppet/puppetGeneral.md

 ## Adding Limbs
 You can easily add limbs by dragging one from the libarary table into the limbs table:
 ![Alt text](../images/puppetGeneral_addingLimb.gif)
-And the first thing after you created a new limb (and maybe adjust some attributes) is place the blueprints.
+And the first thing you do after you created a new limb (and maybe adjusted some attributes) is place the blueprints.
 If you've already built the *Blueprint Rig* at this point, you have to rebuild it.
 First import the *Blueprint Skeleton*.
-At this point you could build the *Blueprint Rig*, but often it'll make your life easier if between building *Blueprint Skeleton* and *Blueprint Rig* you click *Create Missing BP Joints*, and move around **just the root** (Careful with child joints in this step!
-Read [this](#movearoundchildjoints))
+At this point you could build the *Blueprint Rig*, but often it'll make your life easier if between building *Blueprint Skeleton* and *Blueprint Rig* you click *Create Missing BP Joints*, and move around **just the root** (Careful with child joints in this step!)
 ![Alt text](../images/puppetGeneral_limbFirstBlueprintPlacement.gif)

 !!! tip